Frequently Asked QuestionsQuestions our customers have asked about the EV Trip Optimizer for Tesla App.

-We have to pay service providers (weather, trip routing, elevations, charger locations) a fee based on usage.
+We have to pay service providers (this website, server optimization, cloud services, weather, trip routing, elevations, charger locations) a fee based on usage.

 By default the application allows you to plan one trip for no charge up to 300 mi/800 km.
 You can delete this trip or change it as you wish.
 We feel that heavier users that plan many trips per month or longer more complex trips, should pay for the services they are consuming.

 Do I need two subscriptions if I have both Android and Apple devices?